jrdnbwmn/query/_posts/2018-4-18-arif-tukiman-from-runcloud.md

 ---
 title:  "Arif Tukiman from RunCloud"
-tags: [ niches, customers, competition, query ]
+tags: [ niches, customers, competition ]
 ---

 [Arif Tukiman](https://twitter.com/arifcooll) is CEO of Cool Code and back in January 2017, their team released [RunCloud](https://runcloud.io/), which is a cloud server panel.
 It helps you set up, configure, manage, and monitor your VPSes on cloud hosting providers, and is specifically for PHP applications.
 Arif lives in Johor Bahru, Malaysia.